ORCA-WPMU/bp-premiums/readme.txt

 = Can the plugin be integrated with other third-party plugins? =

 Yes!
 Any developer can create a new addon that will work with other plugins.
-Checkout some of our addons here [Addons](https://suiteplugins.com/downloads/category/bp-premiums/)

 == Screenshots ==